giorgiovass/GitHub-Job-Number1Test/Demo Files/test/apple.md

 ## What is Postman?

 Postman is a free-to-use visual editing tool for building and testing API requests.
 As opposed to other methods for interacting with APIs (for example, using cURL), Postman allows you to easily edit API requests, view header information, and much more.
 Postman has the ability for you to save Collections or libraries of sample pre-made API requests.
 To make it easy for our customers to get up and running with our REST API, we created a Collection with pre-made examples for all of our API endpoints.
+This is some EXCELLENT NEW TEXT HERE THAT SHOULD BE DETECTED TOO!!!

 View our Postman Collection by clicking **Run in Postman** in our [Postman docs](https://documenter.getpostman.com/view/4689407/SVYrsdsG?version=latest#intro) to get started.